EnCiv/civil-pursuit/README.md

 windows.socket.emit('get political parties',ok); to request the fixture data from the collection

-app/api/get-political-parties.js : getPoliticalParties function to gets the data from the collection app/lib/proptypes/political-party.js defines a React ProtoType for politicalParty
+app/api/get-political-parties.js : getPoliticalParties function to gets the data from the collection app/lib/proptypes/political-party.js defines a React PropType for politicalParty

 when using politicalParties as a type in a class of a larger structure, use:
 - import politicalPartyType             from '../lib/proptypes/political-party'
-to get the prototype, and then
+to get the proptype, and then
 - politicalParties : React.PropTypes.arrayOf(politicalPartyType)
 to define the variable in the class you are using it in